cockroachdb/docs/v22.1/ui-jobs-page.md

 User | User that created the job.
 Creation Time (UTC) | Date and time the job was created.
 Last Execution Time (UTC) | Date and time the job was last executed.
-High-water Timestamp  | A checkpoint for a [changefeed's job progress](monitor-and-debug-changefeeds.html#monitor-a-changefeed) that guarantees that all changes before (or at) the timestamp have been emitted.
+High-water Timestamp  | A checkpoint for a [changefeed job's progress](monitor-and-debug-changefeeds.html#monitor-a-changefeed) that guarantees that all changes before (or at) the timestamp have been emitted.
 Hover over the high-water timestamp to view the [system time](as-of-system-time.html).
 Execution Count | Number of times the job was executed.

 ### Job status